 Pico grew up in Bogotá, Colombia independently pursuing all topics that attracted her fascination.
 From digital art to geometry and dance; as a finalist in the Colombian Mathematic Olympiads and training as a classical ballet dancer for over 12 years.
-After studying architecture and applied mathematics, Pico worked for esteemed Colombian architects Giancarlo Mazzanti and Daniel Bonilla parametrically designing the canopy of a complex cloud-shaped coliseum and the first Hyatt Regency in the country.
-Parallel, she co-founded an architecture and construction practice that designed and built 12 luxury villas amidst the mountains of Payandé.
+After studying architecture and applied mathematics, Pico worked for esteemed Colombian architects Giancarlo Mazzanti and Daniel Bonilla parametrically designing the canopy of a complex cloud-shaped coliseum and the first Hyatt Regency Hotel in the country.
+Parallel, she co-founded an architecture and construction practice that designed and built 12 luxury villas amidst the mountains of Payandé, Colombia.

-She returned as an Art-Technology resident at the New Museum in New York City and in 2017 launched PIICO Creative Partners, an architecture & multimedia production studio that envisions the future of cultural and entertainment spaces - ultimately a place that combines her curiosities of design, technology and innovation in the fascinating world of live performance.
+With a strong passion for the Performing Arts, and desire to combine architectural design with new technologies, Pico began to research the use of real-time digital content, ambisonics, and interactive sensors for this space.
+In 2017 she joined the Art-Technology residency at the New Museum in New York City and launched PiiCO Creative Partners, an architecture & multimedia production studio that envisions the future of cultural and entertainment spaces - Ultimately a place that combines her curiosities in design, technology and innovation for the fascinating world of live performance.

-In an era where digital and physical worlds are more interconnected than ever, PIICO Creative questions how to extend architectural and digital narratives to a new spatial dimension that leverages immersive and interactive mediums to rethink the perspective of our built environment.
+In an era where digital and physical worlds are more interconnected than ever, PiiCO Creative questions how to extend architectural and digital narratives to a new spatial dimension that leverages immersive and interactive mediums to rethink the perspective of our built environment.